Book your place

 See the sports facilities

-At Bath, you can get involved in sports, whatever your level of ability, through The SU and Team Bath, by joining clubs or exercise classes, working out, or trying out for teams in any sport you choose.
+At Bath, you can get involved in sports, whatever your level of ability.
+Through The SU and Team Bath, you can join clubs or exercise classes, work out, or try out for teams in any sport you choose.

-Take a guided tour of the Sports Training Village (STV) to see the facilities you can use as a Bath student.
-Tours run every 30 minutes from 10am to 3.30pm.
-You don't need to book, just meet outside the STV entrance.
+Take a guided tour of the Sports Training Village (STV) to see the facilities you can use as a student here.
+Tours run every 30 minutes from 10am to 3.30pm - you don't need to book, just meet outside the STV entrance.

 Visit The Edge arts space

 Stop by The Edge, our SU-led arts, education, and events space, to see how you could develop your creative interests alongside your studies.
 You can also go to their stand at the Information Fair to find out more about the arts at Bath.

 You're free to look around campus at your own pace during the Open Day.